When is the best time to go to Tanzania?

 Tanzania: Deux éléphants et le Kilimandjaro en arrière plan

-Climate in Northeast Tanzania
+Climate in northeastern Tanzania

-Climate in the Coastal Area and Zanzibar
+Climate in the coastal area and Zanzibar

-Climate in Central Tanzania
+Climate in central Tanzania

-The central region of the country has two climatic zones: a tropical savanna with a dry winter around Tabora and a hot and dry steppe climate towards Dodoma.
+The central region of the country has two climatic zones: a tropical savanna with a dry winter climate around Tabora and a hot and dry steppe climate towards Dodoma.

 In terms of temperatures, the thermometer shows averages between 27 and 30°C (86°F) from December to June, then heat peaks between July and November where it can reach nearly 35°C (95°F) .

-Climate in the Southern Highlands and West
+Climate in the southern highlands and west

-Climate in the Lake Victoria Region
+Climate in the Lake Victoria region

 Temperatures and rainfall in Tanzania